When working with people on their leadership skills, it is interesting to notice that they tend to work against their motivational needs.

 A Need for Independence

-During the next two weeks: Take at least thirty minutes a day for think time, planning time, or just reading a book.
+During the next two weeks: Take at least thirty minutes a day for thinking time, planning time, or just reading a book.

 A Need to Interact